panoramik-ltd/move-trello-card_the-real-mpgames/README.md

 TRELLO_API_TOKEN: Your Trello API token

-TRELLO_DEPARTURE_LIST_ID: Your Trello list ID to move from
+TRELLO_DEPARTURE_LISTS_ID: Your Trello list ID to move from

-TRELLO_DESTINATION_LISTS_ID: Your Trello lists IDs to move to
+TRELLO_DESTINATION_LIST_ID: Your Trello lists IDs to move to

 How to use: